-Humeral avulsion of the glenohumeral ligament, is not surprisingly abbreviated to HAGL lesion.
-As the name suggests, there is avulsion of the inferior glenohumeral ligament (IGHL) from its humeral insertion.
-It can be associated with a bony avulsion fracture in which case it is referred to (again not surprisingly) as bony humeral avulsion of the glenohumeral ligament (BHAGL lesion).
+Humeral avulsion of the glenohumeral ligament (HAGL) is, as the name suggests, avulsion of the inferior glenohumeral ligament (IGHL) from its humeral insertion.
+It can be associated with a bony avulsion fracture in which case it is referred to as bony humeral avulsion of the glenohumeral ligament (BHAGL lesion).

 HAGL is much more frequent in young men engaged in contact sports.